xitu/gold-miner/article/2021/the-dark-side-of-javascript-a-look-at-3-features-you-never-want-to-use.md

 # The Dark Side of Javascript: A Look at 3 Features You Never Want to Use

-#### JavaScript has some dark corners filled with spiders, and here are 3 of them

 ![Image by [Free-Photos](https://pixabay.com/photos/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=1081873) from [Pixabay](https://pixabay.com/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=1081873)](https://cdn-images-1.medium.com/max/3840/1*kSqZcIr9JLkFQgqwe4LEOQ.jpeg)

 JavaScript has been around for quite a while already (around 26 years) and during that time, the language has evolved, a lot.